fnando/aitch/README.md

 #### Parsing JSON, XML and HTML with Nokogiri

-If your response is a XML or a HTML content type, we'll automatically convert the response into a Nokogiri object.
+If your response is a JSON, XML or a HTML content type, we'll automatically convert the response into the appropriate object.

 ```ruby
 response = Aitch.get("http://simplesideias.com.br")